 - Room service order

-The value of this feature can’t be overrated since 95% of leisure travelers read at least seven reviews before booking their holidays.
+As you create a hotel booking app, you can’t overlook the value of this feature: 95% of leisure travelers read at least seven reviews before booking their holidays.

 AR hotel brochure

 The practice of issuing brochures is not new.
 What’s new, however, is adding a layer of augmented reality to your hotel booking app.
 An AR hotel brochure is a winning marketing tactic that has your audience engaged by its novelty.
 If you aren’t on first-name terms with the technology, here’s how to harness AR for your business benefit.